piercebrd/broudin-pierce-pay-my-buddy-prototype/README.md

 # Pay My Buddy – Prototype

-This repository contains the database and application prototype for **Pay My Buddy**, developed using Java and MySQL.
+This repository contains the database and application prototype for **Pay My Buddy**, developed using Java and Spring Boot with an updated database structure.

 ## Contents

-- Physical Data Model (see below)
+- Updated Physical Data Model (see below)
-- SQL scripts to create the schema
-- Java DAL (Data Access Layer) with transaction handling
+- Spring Boot backend (Java 21)
+- Thymeleaf-based web frontend
+- REST and HTML controllers
-- Secure DB connection
+- Secure session-based authentication (Spring Security)
-- Web interface using DAL logic
+- Integration tests using JUnit & MockMvc

 ---

-## Physical Data Model (MPD)
+## Updated Physical Data Model (MPD)

-The following diagram represents the physical data model for the Pay My Buddy prototype, based on the UML class diagram.
+The following diagram represents the physical data model for the Pay My Buddy prototype, aligned with the current JPA entity structure.

 ### MPD Diagram